kugguk2022/MazePathFinder/README.md

 ## Contributing

 We welcome contributions!
-Please feel free to submit issues, feature requests, or pull requests.
+Please check the issue tracker for existing issues and feel free to submit new ones, feature requests, or pull requests.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)